Ellie

 Solution 1.
 Update to the latest version on the client PC

-Actually, the issue can be fixed by running the command and checking the update.
+Actually, the issue can be fixed by checking the update.
 Now let's act the operations together.

 Step 1.
 Press Win + I to open Settings and then find Update and Security.